opendocsg/slw-judgments-backfill/2011_SGHC_266/report.md

 189    When one recollects what Kan J subsequently said at [57] which I cited above at [184], it is quite evident that the judge was of the view that preparatory steps before actual competition were permissible.

-190    I should also refer to the judgment of the Court of Appeal in _Ng Thiam Kiat and others v Universal Westech (S) Pte Ltd and another appeal_ [1997] 2 SLR(R) 439.
+190    I should also refer to the judgment of the Court of Appeal in _Ng Thiam Kiat and others v Universal Westech (S) Pte Ltd and another appeal_ <span class="citation">[1997] 2 SLR(R) 439</span>.
 The Court of Appeal said (at [12]) that Kan J had found that the second defendant had breached his duty of fidelity by becoming a director of the third defendant whilst he was still employed by the plaintiffs.
 As I have elaborated above, that was not all that the second defendant did.
 Indeed, the Court of Appeal specifically alluded (at [23]) to the letter which the first defendant had written (to Tech Spray) in which the second defendant’s name was used to solicit support from Tech Spray.

 191    I should mention that while Kan J referred to the breach by the second defendant as being a breach of his fiduciary duty, the Court of Appeal described that defendant’s duty as one of fidelity.
 I will say more on this later (see [226] below).

 192    In _Thomas & Betts (S.E.
-Asia) Pte Ltd v Ou Tin Joon_ and another [1998] SGHC 57 (“ _Thomas_ ”), the plaintiff alleged, _inter alia_ , that the first defendant (who was its former managing director) had breached his implied duty of good faith and fidelity by making preparations to compete with the plaintiff in anticipation of the termination of his employment with the plaintiff.
+Asia) Pte Ltd v Ou Tin Joon_ and another <span class="citation">[1998] SGHC 57</span> (“ _Thomas_ ”), the plaintiff alleged, _inter alia_ , that the first defendant (who was its former managing director) had breached his implied duty of good faith and fidelity by making preparations to compete with the plaintiff in anticipation of the termination of his employment with the plaintiff.

 193    Lai Siu Chiu J struck out certain paragraphs of the statement of claim pertaining to the breach of that implied duty.
 She said (at [20]) that mere preparatory acts to compete were insufficient to constitute a breach of the implied duty of good faith and fidelity.
 For example, an employee was free to apply for a position with a competitor or to find premises to set up a future rival business (citing _GD Searle & Co Ltd v Celltech Ltd_ [1982] FSR 92).